-At room temperature, purified water is neither acidic nor alkaline and has a pH level of 7.
-It is essential to test the pH level of water because waters that are alkaline have a high pH level and tastes bitter.
+At room temperature, purified water is neither acidic nor alkaline and has a pH of 7.
+It is essential to test the pH level of water because alkaline waters have a high pH level and tastes bitter.

 Water contains minerals that constitute the pH level of the water.
-The human body naturally has a pH level of 7.4, and that needs to be maintained.
+The human body naturally has a pH level of 7.4, which needs to be maintained.

 What is the pH Level of Distilled Water?